-- Rural: Desire for 1 to 5 acre lots, 2 to 3, 00 square feet, rural lifestyle; commute time to urban center is short.
+- Rural: Desire for 1 to 5 acre lots and rural lifestyle.
+Commute time to urban center is short.
 Younger generation is returning to rural roots. - Urban Area: Looking for affordable housing in range of \$125,000 to \$230,000; older people are looking to downsize.